KARTHIKEYANC04052002/VoiceAssistanceForPC/README.md

       command prompt box is used to type the command to be executed and also it shows the text format of given voice input.

+**Message prompt

+      message prompt box shows the status of the given input.